Ozempic Lawsuit 2023 Update

 You may qualify to file an Ozempic lawsuit if you or a loved one:

-- Used Ozempic, Wegovy, or another brand of semaglutide product
+- Used Ozempic, Wegovy, Rybelsus, or another brand of semaglutide product for weight loss

 Victims took Ozempic, Wegovey, and other semaglutide medications without knowing all of the risks the drugs posed.
 When drug manufacturers place dangerous medications on the market, they should be made to pay the price for their negligence.

-In August 2023, a Louisiana woman sued the manufacturers of the weight-loss drugs Ozempic and Mounjaro, alleging that they caused her to develop gastroparesis.
+In August 2024, a New Hampshire woman sued the manufacturer of the weight-loss drug Ozempic, alleging that they caused her to develop gastroparesis.

 People have a limited amount of time to file an Ozempic lawsuit.
-Laws called statutes of limitations limit how much time a person has to file a product liability lawsuit.
+Laws called statutes of limitations limit how long a person can file a product liability lawsuit.

 These laws differ from state to state.
 An Ozempic lawyer can tell you about the deadline that applies in your case.